Image Credit: Luca Onniboni/Unsplash

 Most of the process can be done via email, or if you'd like to hear my voice/see my face, we can arrange a phone or video meeting.
 It won't take long, and it won't cost you a thing.
 Most initial consultations take less than 20 minutes.

+Before we go any further, though, I need to make something clear.
 I know your budget is important to you.
-It's important to me too.
-That's why I'll tell you right off the bat:
+It's important to me, too.
+That's why you need to know:

-If you're looking for the cheapest content writer available then I'm not your guy
+If you're looking for the cheapest content writer available, then I'm not your guy

-If you need content in the single or double digits, then I'd suggest you check out sites like Fiverr.com, or Upwork.com, to find writers who may be just starting, or who are willing to work for cheap.
+If you need content in the single or double digits, then I'd suggest you check out sites like Fiverr.com, or Upwork.com, to find writers who may be just starting out, or who are willing to work for cheap.

 But this isn't a hobby or a side business for me.
 It's how I earn my living.
+In addition to my academic credentials, (MFA, BA) I've spent almost two decades perfecting my craft.
 And you know as well as I do that you can't get New York Strip at ground beef prices.
 From one business person to another, I'm sure you understand.

 What I will promise you is quality content.
 Content that engages.
 Content that generates clicks and ad revenue.
 Content like what you just engaged with.